Gaurav1251/Devops_Tasks/K8s/README.md

     2. Install and Setup Minikube on your system : This guide covers the installation and setup of Minikube on an Ubuntu system.
 Minikube allows you to run a single-node Kubernetes cluster locally, enabling developers to experiment with Kubernetes applications in a lightweight environment.

     3. Kubeadm Installation and Configuration : Kubeadm is a tool designed to simplify the process of setting up and managing Kubernetes clusters.
 It enables users to bootstrap a Kubernetes control plane, add worker nodes, and manage cluster configurations effectively.

+    4. Kubernetes Deployment Using Pre-built Docker Images for Student Application : This guide helps you deploy a student application on Kubernetes using pre-built Docker images for its database, backend, and frontend components.
+Kubernetes enables efficient scaling and management of containerized applications across various environments.

 **Note: More tasks will be added as we cover more Kubernetes use cases.**

 **🛠 Prerequisites**